 - Non-realistic toy guns such as water guns, nerf guns, obvious cosplay guns, props, etc.

 This model head can be used to flag images of blades such as knives, box cutters, machetes, swords, and other bladed weapons.
 This does not include scissors, saws, and other bladed tools that are not easily usable or intended to be used as weapons.
-This model head classifies knives used in cooking and other culinary contexts as a separate class that can be used to distinguish these contexts from weapons.
+This model head distinguishes between knives used in a culinary context and those used as weapons; it contains a separate class for each.

 For this model head, animations, drawings, and other non-photographic depictions of knives and blades are not flagged.
 These images are classified as no_knife.